ocampojuanmartin/ocampojuanmartin/README.md

 Skills: REDUX / REACT / JS / HTML / CSS / NODE / SQL

-- 🔭 I graduated from HENRY where i became a full stack developer. some of the proyects i worked in are SPA (Single Page Applications) and an E-commerce which i will pin below.
+- 🔭 I graduated from HENRY where i became a full stack developer.
+Some of the proyects i worked in are SPA (Single Page Applications) and an E-commerce which i will pin below.